fbraem/mqweb/api/queue.md

 There are some differences between query parameters and a JSON object:

++ JSON property names are case-sensitive
 + *QAttrs* is a JSON array with attributenames as element.
 + Synonyms can't be used, you need to use the name of the attribute as described in the query parameters.
 You can't use *name*, it must be *QName* for example.
 + *CurrentQDepth* can't be used.
 You need to use an *IntegerFilterCommand* to do the same.
-+ A filter is an object: *IntegerFilterCommand* can be used to filter on parameters which has has integer values, while *StringFilterCommand* can be used to filter on parameters with string values.
++ A filter is an object: *IntegerFilterCommand* can be used to filter on parameters which has integer values, while *StringFilterCommand* can be used to filter on parameters with string values.

 > An *IntegerFilterCommand* can't be used together with a *StringFilterCommand*